A Chef's Life is a documentary that takes viewers inside the life of Chef Vivian Howard.

-Travel with renowned photographer Joel Sartore as he photographs at-risk and rare species in the wild, in zoos, in nature preserves to create a Photo Ark.
+Travel with renowned photographer Joel Sartore as he photographs rare species in captivity and the wild.

 As an alien from Borton 7, Jet sees our Planet Earth like we want our kids to see it: with a sense of curiosity and wonder.